Blatts12/filtr/README.md

 ### Schema Options

-Each field in your schema can include these options:
+Each parameter can include these options:

 #### Common Options